 When it comes to the fight for our orcas, we all have something to bring to the table.

 In 2018, the world watched as Tahlequah, a Southern Resident Killer Whale, carried her dead calf for 17 days, travelling almost 1,000 miles off the Pacific Northwest coast before letting go.
 Tahlequah isn’t the first grieving orca mother- unfortunately, hers was one of many calf deaths across the past two decades.
 According to the Center for Whale Research, approximately 75 percent of newborns in the Southern Resident killer whale population have not survived.

-This year, we’re bringing #OrcaRecoveryDay to your home.
-Be a part of the solution by joining countless others who are creating habits and taking steps to make a better, healthier environment than the one we have now.
+In 2020, we brought #OrcaRecoveryDay to your home.
+We asked that you be a part of the solution by joining countless others who are creating habits and taking steps to make a better, healthier environment than the one we have now.